lovette/bootstrap-bash/README.md

 Beneath each of those roles you could have a subrole for each specific type of server, such as "web" and "database".

+The `modules.txt` file in each directory above a subrole will be applied when a role is selected.
+This allows for common modules to be defined in parent role directories.

 ### Files

 Each role directory contains a text file that defines the active modules for the role.

 #### modules.txt